TheJessieKirk/age_of_empires_iii_2007_expansion/README.md

 * In _The Ottoman Fort_:
     * The unresearchable Champion Kalinago, Champion Maya and Champion Mēxihcah technologies no longer appear.
-    * You now start with an additional hoop throwers and two highlanders, as they are established in _The New World_.
+    * You now start with 2 additional hoop throwers and 2 highlanders, as they are established in _The New World_.
-    * You start with two pikemen instead of three, to offset the advantage of having additional troop types somewhat.
+    * You start with 2 pikemen instead of 3, to offset the advantage of having additional troop types somewhat.
     * Starting units now move a very short distance from the shore to prevent overcrowding.

 * In _Secrets of the New World_: